We use cookies and similar tools to give you the best website experience. By using our site, you accept our Websites Privacy Policy.

 Your doctor may refer you to experts at NYU Langone’s Rusk Rehabilitation for a physical therapy evaluation and treatment for lymphedema.
 A certified lymphedema therapist evaluates the affected area, creates a treatment plan to help reduce swelling, and educates you on lymphedema self-management.

-The goals of lymphedema therapy are to ease discomfort, restore function in the affected limbs, and prevent infection.
-To help manage swelling, our experts may recommend complete decongestive therapy, a combination of approaches often considered the gold standard of lymphedema treatment.
+The goals of lymphedema therapy are to ease discomfort by reducing swelling, restore function in the affected limbs, and prevent infection.
+To help manage swelling, our experts may recommend complete decongestive therapy, a combination of approaches that many experts consider the gold standard of lymphedema treatment.
 Each session lasts about 55 minutes.

 This specialized type of massage helps mobilize built-up lymph through swollen and congested areas.